shelleyolivia/learn-tutorials/polygon/launch-a-full-stack-dapp.md

 [**The original tutorial can be found on Polygon \(Matic\)'s official documentation here.**](https://docs.matic.network/docs/develop/full-stack-dapp-with-pos)
 # Introduction

 This tutorial is a brief introduction to Full Stack DApp deployed on Polygon \(Matic\) with Proof of Stake Security.
 As a DApp developer, to build on PoS security, the procedure is as simple as taking your smart contract and deploying it on Polygon \(Matic\).
-This is possible because of the account**-**based architecture enabling an EVM-compatible sidechain.
+This is possible because of the account-based architecture enabling an EVM-compatible sidechain.

 # Prerequisites

-- Node 8.10+
+- NodeJS v8.10+

 ```text
 node -v